lbryio/lbry-sdk/docs/cli.md

     --metadata=<metadata>          : ClaimDict to associate with the claim.
     --file_path=<file_path>        : path to file to be associated with name.
 If provided, a lbry stream of this file will be used in 'sources'.
-                                     If no path is given but a metadata dict is provided, the source from the given metadata will be used.
+                                     If no path is given but a sources dict is provided, it will be used.
+If neither are provided, an error is raised.
     --fee=<fee>                    : Dictionary representing key fee to download content:
                                       {
                                         'currency': currency_symbol,